bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 The install job does not reprocess date-based advisory or SFMS outputs.
 Reprocess those separately for the operational date range that should use the new fuel grid.

+If the staged raster has the same content hash as a `ready` `fuel_type_raster` for the same year, the job logs a warning and exits without installing another version.

 ## 1. Stage the Raster

 Upload the source GeoTIFF to object storage under `sfms/static/`.